A note from veterinarian Christianne Schelling:

-Thank you for visiting this website, I hope you enjoy it and find it informative.
+Thank you for visiting this website; I hope you enjoy it and find it informative.

 You're at an impasse.
 What to do?

-Please, take that as a given.
+Please, take this as a given.
 Declawing is not an acceptable option for the beautiful, loving animal that depends on you.
 The reasons to avoid declawing are compelling, for you as well as for your cat.

 Being out of balance is extremely distressing to a cat, whose very life is about balance.
-You've observed cats climbing trees, teetering perilously on a single branch, leaping incredible heights to land on a pre-selected spot, or threading in and out of complex arrangements of knickknacks without disturbing a single ornament.
-(Unless, of course, they choose to do so.)
+You've observed cats climbing trees, teetering perilously on a single branch, leaping incredible heights to land on a pre-selected spot, or threading in and out of complex arrangements of knickknacks without disturbing a single ornament: unless, of course, they choose to do so.
 These are acts of balance and part of a cat's basic heritage.

 One more compelling reason not to declaw: Some European countries have ruled declawing illegal!
 It is considered inhumane.